yuyuan871111/dimpyplot/README.md

 2. Python 3.7
 3. Install LigPlot+ from the EBI: http://www.ebi.ac.uk/thornton-srv/software/LigPlus/
 4. Download `components.cif` from the PDB: ftp://ftp.wwpdb.org/pub/pdb/data/monomers/components.cif
-5. Ability to 'cd' in the Terminal
+5. Ability to `cd` in the Terminal

 ## How to Use
 1. Copy dimpyplot.py to the directory containing the PDB files you want to process (the working directory), or your $PATH.